ShimJuhyun/decentra/README.md

 # Decentra

-Decentra is a Decision-Oriented Machine Learning framework that transforms predictive models into structured, actionable decision systems.
+Decentra is a Decision-Oriented Machine Learning framework for bridging predictive models and decision-making systems.

-It enables model interpretation, scorecard generation, and strategy integration within a unified pipeline.
+It wraps existing models (e.g., LightGBM, EBM) and transforms them into interpretable scorecards, decision policies, and strategy pipelines.